The limits of my language mean the limits of my world.” Ludwig Wittgenstein.

 It’s by immersion in stories, rhyme and song that children absorb words and the structure of language.
 It’s a process that sets the foundation for flexibility, creativity, critical finesse, good communication, empathy, resourcefulness and resilience.
-So how has a significant number of students got to the age of seventeen without absorbing the word ‘trivial’?
+So how have a significant number of students got to the age of seventeen without absorbing the word ‘trivial’?
 And, perhaps worse, without the tools to unpack the meaning of Ceasar’s quote, which is a beautiful seesaw of a sentence in which the word ‘trivial’ (attached to the word ’causes’) counterbalances the word ‘importance’ (attached to the word ‘events’)?
 Research indicates that the answer might lie in the rise of screen-based communication and the corresponding demise of both face-to-face conversation and the habit of reading books.

 Researchers like Maryanne Wolf are reporting that the ubiquitous use of touchscreens and computers has resulted in a mental style of ‘cognitive impatience’, which interferes with the ability to read long complex texts.
 Close reading has been replaced by skim reading, with profound consquences, warns Wolf, for the way human beings can think.
 She points to several recent studies showing that comprehension drops when people read on screens.
 Interestingly, this includes the ‘digital native’ generation (comprising, for example, the students who sat the Level 3 History paper), despite the fact that members of this cohort believe themselves to be better at screen-based reading.
 When tested, they too demonstrated better comprehension of texts they read in print, compared to texts they read on screens.

 Does this finding mean that we should, as Graeme Bell suggests, apologise for putting an unfamiliar word in front of students, promising never to do such an unfair thing again?
 Or do we have a responsibility to insist that even in a world where kids are constantly being told that only the STEM subjects really matter – indeed, especially in that world – a wide vocabulary, rich with qualitative words, is incredibly important to humanity’s future.
 I think the latter.